 - Hand files taper only in thickness and feature a square point

-- Features both a flat face and a curved face.
+- Has both a flat face and a curved face

 - Flat face can be used for filing flat surfaces